Anita Ekberg and Sterling Hayden on the Iverson Ranch in a promo shot for "Valerie"

 "Valerie": The newlyweds arrive home on Cactus Hill

 In contrast to much of her career, Ekberg's exposure in "Valerie" was relatively buttoned-up.
 Even so, the actress added her own memorable accents to the usually barren Iverson Movie Ranch landscape.

-One more clip while we're at it: This 1998 music video by Neil Finn includes one of the most unusual appearances ever by the Fury Barn — almost 30 years after it burned down.
+This 1998 music video by Neil Finn includes one of the most unusual appearances ever by the Fury Barn — almost 30 years after it burned down.

 click here to see a post about a Burt Reynolds photo shoot for "Gunsmoke" at the Fury Barn, or click here for more about the Fury Barn's appearance in the Neil Finn video.

 Please click on the links above to go to Amazon.com if you're interested in purchasing DVDs, Blu-rays or books related to this blog post.